 - no entry, no dedicated baggage and delivery route

 - no extra toilet separated in the apartment unit

-Relais & Chateaux is an association founded in 1954 year, whose members combine passion for the profession and deep relationships with clients.
-Today, it is over 540 hotels and restaurants that invite their guests to take part in a unique adventure by discovering wealth and local culture.
-Members of Relais & Chateaux invite you to each other, on every continent, to the green vineyards of the Napa Valley, to Provence and the Indian Ocean, as well as to Poland.
-Everywhere is presented the diversity of regional cuisine and hospitality.
-We also support this idea in line with the preservation of local heritage and the environment, and presented to UNESCO in November 2014.
+Relais & Chateaux is an association founded in 1954, whose members share a passion for the profession and deep relationships with clients.
+Today, there are over 540 hotels and restaurants that invite their guests to take part in a unique adventure by discovering the wealth and culture of the local area.
+Relais & Chateaux members invite you to each continent, to the green vineyards of the Napa valley, to Provence and the Indian Ocean, as well as to Poland.
+The diversity of regional cuisine and hospitality are presented everywhere.
+We also support this idea, consistent with the preservation of local heritage and the environment, and presented to UNESCO in November 2014.